 Students are placed in clinical settings to practice skills learned in the classroom and lab and to provide the best patient care possible.
 Students will work with a preceptor but may complete tasks independently as appropriate.
 To ensure patients receive high quality and safe care, students must ensure collaborative relationships with facility staff and instructors.

 Perry Foundation administrative offices are located at:

-2920 Green Valley Parkway 985 Damonte Ranch Parkway

-Building 3, Suite 311 Suite 320

-Henderson, Nevada 89014 Reno, Nevada 89521
+2920 Green Valley Parkway 985 Damonte Ranch Parkway Building 7, Suite 712 Suite 320 Henderson, Nevada 89014 Reno, Nevada 89521

-Business hours: Monday - Friday, 8am - 3pm
+Business hours: Monday - Friday, 8am - 3pm (Reno - by appointment only)

 Observed holidays